alessandromagrini/feVAR/README.md

 library(devtools)
 install_github("alessandromagrini/feVAR")
 ```
 Some examples of use of the package are reported below.
-Please see the manual of the package for more details on the user functions and on the theory.
+Please see the manual of the package for more details on the user functions and on the underlying theory.

 For any request or feedback, please write to <alessandro.magrini@unifi.it> (Alessandro Magrini)
 _________________________________________________________________